Selective decay by Casimir dissipation in fluids: Selective decay by Casimir dissipation: General theory

-\paragraph{Kelvin-Noether theorem.} The well-known Kelvin circulation theorems for fluids can be seen as reformulations of Noether's theorem and, therefore, they have an abstract Lie algebraic formulation (the Kelvin-Noether theorems), see \cite{HMR1998}.
+The well-known Kelvin circulation theorems for standard ideal fluid models can be seen as reformulations of Noether's theorem and, therefore, they have an abstract Lie algebraic formulation (the Kelvin-Noether theorems), see \cite{HMR1998}.
 We now examine how the dissipation term introduced above modifies the abstract Kelvin circulation theorem.

 In order to formulate the Kelvin-Noether theorem, one has to choose a manifold $ \mathcal{C} $ on which the group $G$ acts on the left and consider a $G$-equivariant map $ \mathcal{K} : \mathcal{C} \rightarrow \mathfrak{g} ^{**}$, i.e. $\left\langle \mathcal{K} (gc),\operatorname{Ad}_{g^{-1} } ^\ast \nu \right\rangle =\left\langle \mathcal{K} (c ), \nu \right\rangle, \forall\; g \in G$.
 Here $gc$ denotes the action of $g \in G$ on $ c \in \mathcal{C}$ and $ \operatorname{Ad}^*_g$ denotes the coadjoint action defined by $\left\langle \operatorname{Ad}^*_g \mu , \xi \right\rangle = \left\langle \mu \operatorname{Ad}_g \xi \right\rangle $, where $ \mu \in \mathfrak{g} ^\ast $, $ \xi \in \mathfrak{g} $, and $\operatorname{Ad}_g$ is the adjoint action of $G$ on $ \mathfrak{g} $.
 Given $c \in \mathcal{C}$ and $ \mu \in \mathfrak{g} ^\ast $, we will refer to $ \left\langle \mathcal{K} (c), \mu \right\rangle $ as the \textit{Kelvin-Noether quantity} (\cite{HMR1998}).
 In application to fluids, $ \mathcal{C} $ is the space of loops in the fluid domain and $ \mathcal{K} $ is the circulation around this loop, namely